 In 1967, they released their self-titled debut LP.
 The Admiral heard it and wrote him, suggesting he quit music for lack of talent.
 Others disagreed.
 The single Light My Fire ignited a four-year whirlwind that produced six albums and hits including People Are Strange, Hello I Love You, Roadhouse Blues and Riders on the Storm.
 “During those years, all we did was write music, record music and tour,” says Densmore.
 “We were trying to create movies for your ears.”

 Fame and fortune did not tame Morrison any more than his father’s discipline had.
 He infuriated Ed Sullivan by singing the word “higher” on live TV.
 He trashed a recording studio.
 He tangled with cops.
 His substance abuse increased.
 He literally walked on the edge.
-“Jim and I used to drink a little together,” recalls Alice Cooper.
+“Jim and I used to drink a little together,” understates Alice Cooper.
 “People tell me stories I barely remember — like us both hanging off of a balcony to see which one could hold on longest.
 That was Jim — he didn’t mind balancing on a building 6,000 feet up drunk.
 I can tell you 20 times he could have died.”

 Cummings may have witnessed one.
 On his first night in L.A. the Guess Who frontman ended up driving a drunken Morrison around after a party.
 “He drank like a condemned man whose last meal was beer,” recalls Cummings.
 “He was far too drunk to drive.
 So I volunteered, and we drove all night as he talked about Renaissance painters and great poets and writers and the universe and relativity.
 He was a brilliant thinker, but no good at self-preservation.”

 By 1969, the cracks were showing.
 He was late for concerts, drunk in the studio.
 The final straw came after a crazed show in Miami: Jim was charged with exposing himself onstage.
-Despite zero proof and even a letter of support from the Admiral, Jim got six months in jail.
+Despite zero proof and even a letter of support from The Admiral, Jim got six months in jail.
 He never did time, but the damage was done.